-- Opportunity cost of home equity (NEWLY ADDED)
+- Opportunity cost of home equity (added March 2021)

 Note: This is an optional ‘expense’ to be included by interviewees who are comfortable revealing their home equity.
 It was added based on a comment from The Economist from FI Garage.
 This ‘expense’ is included to reflect the true cost of home ownership, by showing the opportunity cost of home equity.

 - Vehicle loan (added August 2021)

 - Vehicle insurance

 - Vehicle maintenance

 - Parking and tolls